patterns-app/patterns-devkit/README.md

 print(g)
 ```

-Then run the graph once (time-limited for demo) and print out the final output:
+Then we run the graph once (time-limited for demo) and print out the final output:

 ```python
 from snapflow import Environment